 which continues to exist even at the thermodynamic limit irrespective of the values of $\alpha$.

-Let us now concentrate on the critical point of $\mathcal{Z}$-neighbor extended Ising model.
-By analysing the vanishing $\omega_k$, i.e., the points where the gap vanishes, the critical point corresponding to $k=0$ is again at $h_c^1 = 2$.
-While the critical point with $k=\pi$ gets shifted to
+Let us now concentrate on the critical point of the $\mathcal{Z}$-neighbor extended Ising model.
+By analyzing the vanishing $\omega_k$, i.e., the points where the gap vanishes, the critical point corresponding to $k=0$ is again at $h_c^1 = 2$, while the critical point with $k=\pi$ gets shifted to

 which interestingly, depends on $\alpha$.
-Therefore, in sharp contrast to short-range Ising model, few-neighbor Ising models are not symmetric against mirror inversion.
+Therefore, in sharp contrast to the short-range Ising model, few-neighbor Ising models are not symmetric against mirror inversion.
 In this paper, we mostly use $h_c^1 = 2$ as a point of comparison since it is the critical point for all the models including the SR Ising, the $ {\cal Z}$-neighbor extended Ising and the true LR models.
-Unlike critical points, the phase diagram of SR and LR models match.
-The region between $h_c^1$ and $h_c^2$ belongs to the ordered phase while the rest of the regions is in the disordered phase.
-In the extreme limit of high magnetic field, the system would be polarized in the $z$-direction which clearly specifies the disordered (paramagnetic) phases .
-Note here that unlike transverse Ising model, the critical points as well as the phases are not symmetric across $h=0$.
+Unlike critical points, the phase diagrams of the SR and LR models match as shown in Fig. \ref{fig:gap_closing}.
+The region between $h_c^1$ and $h_c^2$ belongs to the ordered phase, while the rest of the region is in the disordered phase.
+In the extreme limit of a high magnetic field, the system would be polarized in the $z$ direction, which clearly specifies the disordered (paramagnetic) phases.
+Note here that, unlike the transverse Ising model, the critical points as well as the phases are not symmetric across $h=0$.